MichaelCurrin/learn-to-code/en/topics/version_control/Github/cloning.md

 - For creating the clone of a public repo (yours or someone elses) and later pulling in updates, no credentials are needed.
 - If the repo is private, you'll need to use your GitHub username and password.
 - When you _push_ changes, each time you'll need to supply your GitHub username and password.
-- It is recommended to setup [two-factor authentication](#two-factor-authentication) for you account - you'll then need to use a one-time pin when you do updates.
+- It is recommended to set up [two-factor authentication](#two-factor-authentication) for you account - you'll then need to use a one-time pin when you do updates.
 - This approach can get annoying as it interrupts your workflow.
-So you can setup `git` to cache the credentials for a period such as 5 minutes.
+So you can set up `git` to cache the credentials for a period such as 5 minutes.
 Or go with [SSH](#ssh) approach below.

 ### SSH